 MAXXI: Museum of XXI Century Arts

-One of Zaha Hadid’s most critically acclaimed work; the in Rome bagged the Stirling Prize for architecture in 2010.
+One of Zaha Hadid’s most critically acclaimed work; the MAXXI Museum of 21st Century Arts in Rome bagged the Stirling Prize for architecture in 2010.
 This modern masterpiece employs an open design that accentuates the principles of innovation and multiculturalism.
 The building’s design moves away from the traditional idea of a museum being a sterile cubic structure that barely interacts with the artwork displayed inside.

 Intersecting walls create a flowing and dynamic movement between the interiors and the exterior of the building.
 Dubbed by many as a ‘modern wonder worthy of standing next to the ancient wonders of Rome’, MAXXI is a work of modern art conjured up in cement, steel and glass.

 Since we are showcasing some of the very best work of Zaha Hadid, it is no surprise that many of these buildings have received several awards and honors.
 Winner of the 2006 RIBA European Award, the BMW Central Building in Leipzig, Germany, this is one of the more unique creations by the architect.
 Designing a central Building for $1.55 billion complex that produces BMW 3 Series vehicle is a challenge unlike design of homes or commercial complexes.